 Shared Vocation Space

-The Shared Vocation Space brings together the local resources to support those wanting to explore whether they are called towards public licensed ministry, whether lay or ordained, in our Diocese.Read More
+The Shared Vocation Space brings together the resources to support those wanting to explore a calling towards lay or ordained public ministry in our diocese.Read More

 Public Licensed Ministry

 In this Diocese both lay and ordained ministry are valued equally and each has some qualities in common while maintaining some important differences.Read More